simone-bellisario/surveyless_employee_listening/README.md

  Before using it, please make sure you download all the needed files and reference them accordingly in the code (in my case, I used google drive).

+ This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

  Happy listening!